bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 ##  Background

 First let's start with a quick background on Vector Clocks.
-Vector clocks are a tool used in concurrent programming to assist with execution order and tracability.
+Vector clocks are a tool used in concurrent programming to assist with execution order and traceability.
 At a high level, a Vector clock is a collection of Lamport Logical clocks, each are associated with a particular process (or here, Node).
-When Nodes communicate, the send along their Vector Clock, so the recieving node can update theirs.
+When Nodes communicate, the send along their Vector Clock, so the receiving node can update theirs.
 By looking any Node's Vector Clock and comparing it with another's at any moment it time, it can be determined if the have a "Concurrent", "Happens Before", "Happens After", or "Equal" relationship.

-For demonstartion purposes, let's assume some details:
+For demonstrational purposes, let's assume some details:
 1. When a Node is initialized, it initialized it's own Vector Clock
 2. When a Vector Clock is initialized, it contains only a single Logical Clock
 3. That Vector Clock then contains a Logical Clock which is associated to that Node through some unique identifier